drhayes/drhayes.io/src/routes/games/gemini-rising/index.md

 Sentry undetected." alt="2d pixel art of a blue figure standing on a metal platform while a small red robot flies underneath, scanning for intruders." />

-Gemini Rising is a Metroidvania with crafting elements and procedural generation that I'm working on.
+Gemini Rising is a puzzle platformer about angry robots and hacking that I'm working on.
 It is out now for pre-alpha testing!

 My goal is to make the entire game by myself: programming, graphics, sound, and music.